quii/learn-go-with-tests/reading-files.md

 }
 ```

 From now on, most of our efforts can be neatly contained within `newPost`.
 The concerns of opening and iterating over files are done, and now we can focus on extracting the data for our `Post` type.
+Whilst not technically neccessary, files are a nice way to logically group related things together so I also moved the `Post` type and `newPost` into a new `post.go` file.

+## Write the test first

+Let's extend our test further to extract the next line from the file, the description.

+## Try to run the test
+## Write the minimal amount of code for the test to run and check the failing test output
+## Write enough code to make it pass
+## Refactor

 ## Wrapping up